eishan-jindal/Shopping-Project/README.md

 3. On clicking Account link fetch the data from the db i.e name, address etc..
 4. Create Sessions.
 5. Create Cookies only if when the "Remember me" is checked.
+6. Ustora is the Front-end made with Bootstrap.
+Connect it.
+The index.html in that folder is to be after proper login authentication.
+7. A screenshot of the MYSQLi DB has been attached